Best and Worst Times to Visit British Virgin Islands

 But the most popular months to visit may not always be the best months to go.

 April, June and July average between two and three inches of rain per month and are less crowded than January through March.
-May averages a little more than three inches.
-They also have temperatures that are usually several degrees warmer.
+They also are warmer.
+These amounts of rain are modest for the Caribbean.

 Average Temperatures